-List Of Vertex Coloring In Graph Theory
+Unique Vertex Coloring In Graph Theory

+Web vertex coloring is an infamous graph theory problem.
 The objective of this problem is to minimize the number of colors used to color the vertices in a graph such that no two adjacent vertices share the same color.
-A proper vertex coloring of a graph is an assignment of colors to the vertices of the graph, one color to each vertex, so that adjacent vertices are colored differently.
-Simply put, no two vertices of an edge should be of the same color.
+Web in a proper vertex coloring of a graph, every vertex is assigned a color and if two vertices are connected by an edge, they must have di erent colors.

 More articles